Azure-Samples/azure-sdk-for-go-samples/sdk/resourcemanager/eventgrid/topic/README.md

 - go
 products:
 - azure
-description: "These code samples will show you how to manage Event Grid using Azure SDK for Golang."
+description: "These code samples will show you how to manage Event Grid Topic using Azure SDK for Golang."
 urlFragment: event-grid-topic
 ---

-# Getting started - Managing Event Grid using Azure Golang SDK
+# Getting started - Managing Event Grid Topic using Azure Golang SDK

 These code samples will show you how to manage Event Grid using Azure SDK for Golang.